 Spiral Analytics’ Example Sales Team Management Dashboard – Available for $5 through Fiverr

 Since simple is good, Spiral Analytics, the name of my analytics solution company, is offering a gig through Fiverr.
 The $5 Gig provides a basic template and setup for a sales team dashboard which follow the metrics above.
 Additional charts and the ability to maintain the dashboard for you are available at additional charge.
-For more information, check out the Gig below.
+For more information, send us an email below.

 For the past few years, I have been not only training for triathlon, but also talking to fellow triathletes about triathlon performance.
 The concept of triathlon intelligence is alive and well in the minds of anyone looking to improve their triathlon finish times.
 Not finding much excitement with the training and workout logs on the market, I created

 TrainingMetrix (out of business – Oct-2015)to explore the intersection between data and triathlon, as well as data and fitness in general.
 From usability and access to data to creating KPIs for workouts and nutrition, TrainingMetrix took an open exploration of this often overlooked intersection.